MarkWarriors/MGCollectionView/README.md

     collectionView.cellProportion // CGSize - the proportion (height and with) of every cell collectionView.cellsSpacing // (left: CGFloat, top: CGFloat, right: CGFloat, bottom: CGFloat) - spacing of the cell @ left, top, right, bottom collectionView.cellsForRow // (iphonePortrait: Int, iphoneLandscape: Int, ipadPortrait: Int, ipadLandscape: Int) - number of cell for row for the different device type and orientation

+#### Init the CollectionView:
+    collectionView.initWithCellFixedNumberForRow( CellForRow ) // To setup the collection view, after set all the properties, just call this method.
+REQUIRED

 #### Screenshots:
 Same collection, same code, different orientation and device